If you have relationship OCD, or ROCD, you may live with persistent unwanted thoughts about your bonds and loved ones.

 - being around people you consider attractive

-Sometimes, just being in the presence of your partner could trigger symptoms.
+Sometimes, just being in the presence of your partner could start symptoms.

 Although having ROCD can feel overwhelming, learning as much as you can about this mental health condition can help you cope with the symptoms.